FooBarWidget/rspec-sorbet-types/README.md

 >
 > RSpec generates a new class for every `describe`/`context` block.
 It follows the pattern "RSpec::ExampleGroups::[example group slug]".
 The easiest way to find out the name is to put a `puts self` in the block and check what it prints.

-Note that you must also type hints for any nested `describe`/`context` blocks:
+Note that you must also insert type hints for any nested `describe`/`context` blocks:

 ```ruby
 # typed: strict